-- LV 1: To progress the implementation of the flagship projects identified in the Towards a Liffey Valley Park Strategy. - LV 2: To pursue the creation of a Liffey Valley Regional Park together with Fingal and South Dublin County Councils within the lifetime of the Plan.
+- LV 1 Progress the implementation of the flagship projects identified in the report Towards a Liffey Valley Park Strategy. - LV 2 Pursue the creation of a Liffey Valley Regional Park together with Fingal and South Dublin County Councils within the lifetime of the Plan.